Very few companies price their SaaS product(s) well.

 - Value is only ever going to be an estimation.
 You're never going to know exactly how much value you deliver to a customer, you can only ever estimate it.
 Over time, you'll get better at estimating, and have accurate metrics to use to form pricing hypotheses.
 But never use these as hard and fast rules.

-The steps I outline in this post would provide a good estimate for what you should be charging your customers, and from there you can test different prices both above and below to hone in on the most profitable pricing strategy for your unique company, and the market forces at play.
+The steps I outline in this post would provide a good estimate for what you should be charging a specific target segment of customers, and from there you can test different prices both above and below to hone in on the most profitable pricing strategy for your unique company, and the market forces at play.